Analyzing HF in Titanium pickle

 HF 70%= B*6.8

-Of course from practical point of view get a reliable system of etch rate depend on your alloy and thickness you want to remove.
+Of course, from practical point of view get a reliable system of etch rate depending on your alloy and thickness you want to remove.

 I use only 30 seconds for etch rate with air mixing of the solution.

 Q. First off, I apologize if this subject has been covered extensively already.
 I made quite a few searches and read many threads on this site already, but nothing I found really answered my questions.
 There is so much here that I may have easily missed the exact thread(s) I was looking for.
 If so, sorry to waste your time.

 Secondly, I am not a chemist and do not have access to any chemists.
 Our chemical milling line is operated by folks with very little chemistry education or training.
 For this reason I am looking for a very simple, hands-off solution to my problem.

 We are using a 5% HF solution to etch titanium and we currently do not monitor the concentration of the acid in any way.
 The solution is spiked or changed whenever an operator has deemed that the etch rate has gotten too slow.
 Etch rates (and therefore dwell times) are roughly estimated and parts are checked continuously until they reach the desired size.
 This is obviously not ideal, and sometimes results in over- or under-etched parts.
 A chiller and temperature display are in use, so at least that variable is sufficiently controlled for now.